-This is a painting by Humphry Repton showing his design for Shrublands Hall - can we say that this is what the gardens looked like at the beginning of the 19th century?
+This is a painting by Humphry Repton showing his design for the grounds around Welbeck House, Notts - can we say that this is what the gardens looked like at the beginning of the 19th century?
 No, we know that Repton designed parks and gardens for his clients, but we also know that he left it to them to arrange the work with their own staff or local contractors, so we can't say for definite that it did look like this.
 Other sources from that period might confirm, or not, whether work was carried out.
-However, Repton's Red Books with his 'before and after' illustrations and written descriptions, do give us an idea of what the landscape looked like at the time of his visit.
+However, Repton's Red Books with his 'before and after' illustrations and written descriptions, do give us an idea of what the landscape looked like at the time of his first visit.